peterthenelson/fiolin/docs/form.md

 > The value to be submitted when it's clicked (optional, but logically should be present whenever name is present and vice versa).

-**action?**: _FiolinFormButtonAction_

-> Buttons, by default, submit the form and then run the script.
-If you'd like to replace the file chooser UI with a custom button, you can configure a button to trigger file choice instead of or in addition to running the script.